Approximation in K-theory for Waldhausen Quasicategories: Waldhausen Quasicategories

 We next recall the $S_\bullet^\infty$ construction.
-See also \cite[1.2.2.2 and 1.2.2.5]{LurieHigherAlgebra} of Lurie, and \cite[Section 6.1]{BlumbergGepnerTabuadaI} where Blumberg--Gepner--Tabuada compare $S_\bullet^\infty$ with the $S_\bullet'$ construction of \cite{BlumbergMandellActa} and \cite{BlumbergMandellAbstHomTheory} in the case of a simplicial model category which admits all finite homotopy colimits.\footnote{In \cite[Corollary 7.7]{BlumbergGepnerTabuadaI}, Blumberg--Gepner--Tabuada consider a simplicial model category $\cala$ and a small full subcategory $\calc$ which has all finite homotopy colimits. apply the $S_\bullet^\infty$ construction of Lurie to the simplicial nerve of the full sub-simplicial category on the fibrant-cofibrant objects and compare it with the nerve of $wS'_\bullet$.
+See also \cite[1.2.2.2 and 1.2.2.5]{LurieHigherAlgebra} of Lurie, and \cite[Section~7.2]{BlumbergGepnerTabuadaI} where Blumberg--Gepner--Tabuada compare $S_\bullet^\infty$ with the $S_\bullet'$ construction of \cite{BlumbergMandellActa} and \cite{BlumbergMandellAbstHomTheory} in the case of a simplicial model category which admits all finite homotopy colimits.\footnote{In \cite[Corollary 7.7]{BlumbergGepnerTabuadaI}, Blumberg--Gepner--Tabuada consider a simplicial model category $\cala$ and a small full sub simplicial category $\calc$ which has all finite homotopy colimits, apply the $S_\bullet^\infty$ construction of Lurie to the simplicial nerve of the full sub simplicial category on the fibrant-cofibrant objects of $\calc$, and compare it with the nerve of $wS'_\bullet$.
 Blumberg--Gepner--Tabuada primarily work with Waldhausen quasicategories in which all maps are cofibrations, so they do not usually explicitly mention cofibrations.
-For instance, every map in a model category is a weak cofibration, and in a Waldhausen quasicategory weak cofibrations are the same as cofibrations, so in \cite[Corollary 7.7]{BlumbergGepnerTabuadaI} there is no need to specify that the horizontal maps in the $S^\infty_\bullet$ construction applied to a model category are cofibrations.} See also Fiore--L\"uck \cite{FioreLueck}.
+For instance, every map in a model category is a weak cofibration, and in a Waldhausen quasicategory weak cofibrations are the same as cofibrations, so in \cite[Corollary 7.7]{BlumbergGepnerTabuadaI} there is no need to specify that the horizontal maps in the $S^\infty_\bullet$ construction applied to a model category are cofibrations.} See also Fiore--Pieper \cite{FiorePieper}.
 For a fibrational version of $S_\bullet^\infty$, see Barwick \cite[Section 5]{Barwick}.